turbot/steampipe-plugin-azure/docs/tables/azure_kubernetes_service_version.md

+---
+title: "Steampipe Table: azure_kubernetes_service_version - Query Azure Kubernetes Services using SQL"
+description: "Allows users to query Azure Kubernetes Service Versions."
+---

-# Table: azure_kubernetes_service_version
+# Table: azure_kubernetes_service_version - Query Azure Kubernetes Services using SQL

-Azure AKS (Azure Kubernetes Service) orchestrator is a managed container orchestration service provided by Microsoft Azure.
-It simplifies the deployment, management, and scaling of containerized applications using Kubernetes.
-AKS allows you to deploy and manage containerized applications without the need to manage the underlying infrastructure.
-It provides automated Kubernetes upgrades, built-in monitoring and diagnostics, and seamless integration with other Azure services.
-AKS enables developers and DevOps teams to focus on application development and deployment, while Azure takes care of the underlying Kubernetes infrastructure.
+Azure Kubernetes Service (AKS) is a managed container orchestration service provided by Microsoft Azure.
+AKS simplifies the deployment, scaling, and operations of Kubernetes by hosting the Kubernetes environment on Azure.
+With AKS, you can easily manage and scale your applications using Kubernetes, without the complexities of handling the underlying infrastructure.

-**Note:** You need to pass the `location` in the where clause to query this table.
+## Table Usage Guide

+The 'azure_kubernetes_service_version' table provides insights into the versions of Azure Kubernetes Services (AKS).
+As a DevOps engineer, explore version-specific details through this table, including the release date, Kubernetes version, and whether it's a preview version.
+Utilize it to uncover information about the availability of different versions, their status, and the upgrade paths.
+The schema presents a range of attributes of the AKS version for your analysis, like the version name, release date, and whether it's a default version.

 ## Examples

 ### Basic info
+Explore which versions of Azure Kubernetes Service are available in the 'eastus2' location.
+This could be useful when planning deployments or upgrades in that specific region.

 ```sql
 select